githubtraining/write-javascript-actions/responses/15_add-a-label.md

 Continue experimenting with this workflow for as long as you'd like.

-try adding another label and see if you get a new joke!
+Try adding another label and see if you get a new joke!

 ---